 6.2.1 Standard awards are assessed using the student's income (see appendix A) and their essential expenditure (see appendix B) as listed and evidenced as part of their application.
-If applicable the income of a student's partner and expenditure will also be included as detailed in Appendix B. The period of assessment is dependent on the course the student is studying as outlined below and based on the student's enrolment for 21-22:
+If applicable the income of a student's partner and expenditure will also be included as detailed in Appendix B. The period of assessment is dependent on the course the student is studying as outlined below and based on the student's enrolment for 23-24:

-Category Student Group Period and Type of Assessment A Students on a course with standard course dates without dependents 39 Weeks Assessment В Students on a course with standard course dates with dependents or who are unable to work due to ill health 43 Week Assessment (in line with DWP benefit assessments) с Students on sandwich placement 39 weeks Assessment D Students on courses studying longer than 45 weeks.
+Category Student Group Period and Type of Assessment A Students on a course with standard course dates without dependents 39 Weeks Assessment В Students on a course with standard course dates with dependents or who are unable to work due to ill health 43 Week Assessment (in line with DWP benefit assessments) С Students on sandwich placement 39 weeks Assessment D Students on courses studying longer than 45 weeks.
 Typically healthcare students.
 52 weeks Assessment E Students on postgraduate courses 52 Weeks PG Assessment

-- 6.2.2 The period of assessment for an award from the Fund remains the same regardless of the point in the year that the student applies to the fund within the academic year.
+- 6.2.2 The period of assessment for an award from the Fund remains the same regardless of the point in the year that the student applies to the Fund within the academic year.
 This also applies to students with dependent children who apply after their academic year has finished.
 Discretion will be used where it is clear a student's financial situation has significantly changed within the academic year.
 It may be required to calculate the award based on the weeks remaining in the academic year since the change in the student's financial situation.
 An example of this would be where a student no longer has the financial support of a partner due to separation.
 Students who apply after their academic year has finished due to ill health or resits, funding will be covered under the Exceptional Awards. - 6.2.3 To be able to complete an assessment, it is required to know the student's income and essential expenditure and this must be evidenced where required.
 The income and expenditure is calculated into weekly amounts to determine whether a student has a deficit or surplus per week. - 6.2.4 All income for undergraduate study will be calculated based on the number of weeks of assessment.
 For example, if a student falls under category A as above, receives a student maintenance loan of £4,500, this will be divided by 39 weeks to provide a weekly figure. - 6.2.5 In most cases it will be required to calculate expenditure over 52 weeks to determine a weekly figure, for example a mobile phone.
-Course costs will be calculated based on the weeks of assessment.
-For example if a student falls under category B as above and lists £200 of course costs, this will be divided by 43 weeks of study.
+Course costs will be calculated based on the weeks of assessment, in most cases, either 39 or 52 weeks.